Drain cleaner: History

+Chemical drain openers

+These commercial products usually contain corrosive acids or alkalis to unclog organic materials, including proteins, lipids and carbohydrates.

+Enzyme drain cleaners

+Enzyme drain cleaners are biodegradable cleaning solutions designed to clear clogs and maintain drainage systems by employing natural enzymatic reactions.

+The enzymatic process facilitates the decomposition of these materials into smaller, water-soluble molecules, which are then more easily flushed without harming the plumbing infrastructure or the environment.
+While enzyme drain cleaners are effective for regular maintenance and preventing minor clogs, they may not be suitable for severe blockages.

 Handheld drain augers

 Handheld drain augers are typically designed to clean portions of a drain within 25 ft of the drain opening.
 The springy, flexible cable of a handheld drain auger is pushed into a drain while the operator rotates a drum that anchors the cable.
 Similar to handheld augers, drain rods can be used for clearing blockages in long, straight runs of pipe.

 Many handheld augers have cables which are thin enough to pass through common sink traps, but manufacturers do not recommend using handheld drain augers in toilets because of their potential to scratch ceramic surfaces.
 Instead, a special closet auger (from "water closet") should be used.

 Advantages of handheld drain augers include low relative cost and ready availability of these tools in hardware stores.
 However, drawbacks include a reach that is normally limited to 25 ft, and the potential for the twisting cable to scratch the ceramic surfaces of plumbing fixtures.
 They are also only effective on small-diameter pipes (40–50 mm) rather than main sewer pipes (110 mm).

 Safety considerations include protective gloves and eye protection, and practicing good hygiene after coming into contact with drain fluids.